Let's hear impressions from riders about their favorite gear that they used extensively last winter.

 What are your impressions of the performance and comfort of these boots?

-Ayano SuzukiBecause there is no walk mode, the forward and backward movement range is not fixed, allowing you to freely find your turning position.
-This allows you to change the quality of the turn arc to suit the situation and the snow, and you can clearly feel the stickiness and instantly grasp the reaction of the board, so you can feel the snow surface directly.
-This makes movement smooth and fluid.
+Ayano SuzukiBecause there's no walk mode, the forward and backward range of motion isn't fixed, allowing you to freely find your ideal turning position.
+This also allows you to adjust the quality of your turn arc to suit the conditions and snow, giving you a clearer sense of grip and instantaneous feedback from the skis, allowing you to feel the snow surface directly.
+As a result, your movements are incredibly smooth.

-Of course, they are heavier than tour boots, but they will lead to the best performance when skiing.
+While they are certainly heavier than touring boots, they lead to top-notch performance when skiing.

-In addition to that, please tell us what you like about these boots, such as the design or one point.
+What else do you like about these boots, such as their design or special features?

-Ayano SuzukiWhat kind of people do you think these boots are recommended for?
+Ayano SuzukiWho do you think these boots are recommended for?

 Ayano SuzukiBinding impressions